Skip to main content

 1) Harder to Keep the OS Updated

-You must update and maintain each operating system on its own because there are several in a single virtual machine.
-This is a laborious and time-consuming, especially if you have several virtual machines.
+You must update and maintain each operating system independently because there are several in a single virtual machine.
+This is laborious and time-consuming, especially if you have several virtual machines.

 2) Inefficient Use of Resources